And it’s this creamy, rich quality that makes them perfect for sauces.

-- 1 C chicken stock
+- 1 cup chicken stock

-- 1 C milk
+- 1 cup whole milk or nut milk

-- 1/2 C Parmesan
+- 1/2 cup Parmesan or pecorino romano cheese

 - 1/2 tsp kosher salt

-- 1 tsp sugar
+- 1 tsp sugar or maple

-- white pepper
+- pinch white pepper

 - fresh grated nutmeg or 1/2 tsp ground

-Boil water for shells, and cook shells according to directions.
+- In the meantime, boil water for shells, and cook shells according to directions.
 Drain, coat with olive oil and set aside.

 - Pour more sauce over top.
-Cover with foil and bake until heated through, about 20 minutes.
-Remove foil and continue baking.
-You could add more cheese or any remaining sauce to the top at this point, and bake for 10 more minutes.
+Cover with foil and bake at 350 F until heated through, about 20 minutes.
+Remove foil and continue baking another 10 minutes.
+You could add more cheese or any remaining sauce to the top at this point.